-4. Issues which are not resolved to the student’s satisfaction may be moved forward by the student to the Student Affairs Committee.
-To facilitate this process, communications to the Student Affairs Committee may be directed to the Executive Assistant for Academic Affairs, Anita Johnson, at firstname.lastname@example.org
+- Grade Appeals which are not resolved to the student’s satisfaction in steps 1-3 may then be heard by the Student Affairs Committee.
+To facilitate this process, communications to the Student affairs Committee should be directed to the Executive Assistant for Academic Affairs at email@example.com.

 Official final grades are issued after the end of each semester (mid-term grades are provided as a progress report on InSite).
 Grades will be accessible on InSite after 8:00 p.m. on the day they are posted.